Ukraine: Russians withdraw from around Kharkiv, batter east - NewsBreak

 The ministry said the risky river crossing was a sign of “the pressure the Russian commanders are under to make progress in their operations in eastern Ukraine.”

-Zelenskyy has warned of a global food crisis as Russia blockades Ukrainian grain from leaving port.
+In his video address, Zelenskyy warned that the war was causing a food crisis around the world as Russian blockades Ukrainian grain from leaving port.

 Putin launched the war in Ukraine aiming to thwart NATO’s expansion in Eastern Europe.